 The SCDHHS, Department of Reimbursement Methodology and Policy, in collaboration with the SCDHHS Division of Community Options, and the SCDDSN, is responsible for the development of waiver service payment rates.
-The SCDHHS allows the public to offer comments on waiver rates changes and rate setting methodology either through Medical Care Advisory Committee meetings, monthly IHS (Indian Health Services) conference calls, public hearings, or through meetings with association representatives.
-The SCDHHS receives contractually required annual cost report submissions from SCDDSN for the CS waiver services provided by the Disabilities and Special Needs Boards (38) across the state.
-As of October 1, 2012, the date of implementation of our prospective payment system, these reports are used to substantiate Certified Public Expenditures only.
+The SCDHHS allows the public to offer comments on waiver rates changes and rate setting methodology either through Medical Care Advisory Committee meetings, monthly Indian Health Services conference calls, public hearings, or through meetings with association representatives.
+The SCDHHS receives contractually required annual cost report submissions from SCDDSN for the ID/RD waiver services provided by the Disabilities and Special Needs Boards (38) across the state.

 The costs of the Boards are initially accumulated and compiled into one consolidated report.
 The costs are separated by medical service/waiver service.
-The SCDDSN also contracts with SCDHHS for the services of ICF/IID (Intermediate Care Facility for Individuals with Intellectual Disabilities (ICF/IID)), TCM (Targeted Case Management), Early Intervention, Rehabilitative Behavioral Health services, as well as two other HCBS waivers.
+The SCDDSN also contracts with SCDHHS for the services of Intermediate Care Facility for Individuals with Intellectual Disabilities, Targeted Case Management, Early Intervention, Rehabilitative Behavioral Health services, as well as two other HCBS waivers.
 As an OHCDS, the SCDDSN uses the CMS form 2552 to distribute or step down the cost of general service and supporting cost centers to the benefitting state plan and waiver services.
 Utilization statistics (units of service) for the specific waiver services are accumulated by SCDDSN for the total population of users of the services and reported in the cost report.

-Effective for services beginning on or after JULY 1, 2022 the SCDHHS will use the consolidated SFY 2019 cost report to rebase rates for both state plan and waiver services after ensuring that only allowable Medicaid reimbursable costs are included.
 Upon receipt of the annual report, staff of the Department of Reimbursement Methodology and Policy review the report for accuracy, reasonableness, and compliance with Medicaid/Medicare allowable cost definitions.
 Samples of cost and service data from individual Boards are reviewed for compliance and then traced into the applicable supporting worksheets within the consolidated cost report.
 Upon the completion and determination of allowable costs, the average cost per unit for each waiver service is calculated by dividing the total allowable cost per service by the total units of service for that service (i.e. for the total population of service recipients).
 The SCDHHS uses Medicare cost principles as reflected in the CMS Provider Reimbursement Manual (HIM-15) as our guidance for establishing allowable cost definitions for non-institutional cost reports required by SCDHHS.